mstrielnikov/CloudMigrationSQL/README.md

-# SQL cloud migration
+# CloudMigrationSQL

-This Python script helps to backup and import MySQL database to AWS RDS using AWS CLI.
+This Go script helps to backup and import MySQL database to AWS RDS using AWS CLI.
 The script performs the following steps:

 1. Accepts input parameters for MySQL database host, user, password, database name, AWS region, profile, RDS instance identifier, RDS instance class, RDS database name, S3 bucket name, S3 prefix, and IAM role to use while uploading to S3.